shakib5560/shakib5560/README.md

 ## 💼 Past Experience

 **React Developer Intern** at Technofy IT
-• Learn TypeScript and React in depth, create custom hooks, and contribute to there open-source API projects.
+- **Learn TypeScript and React in depth, create custom hooks, and contribute to there open-source API projects.
-• Developed a dynamic frontend for ’CarHUB,’ a multi-vendor used car selling website, using React, TypeScript, Shadcn, and Redux..
+- **Developed a dynamic frontend for ’CarHUB,’ a multi-vendor used car selling website, using React, TypeScript, Shadcn, and Redux..
-• Developed reusable TypeScript components, improving codebase maintainability by 20%
+- **Developed reusable TypeScript components, improving codebase maintainability by 20%

 **WordPress Developer** at WpThemeFy.co.uk
-• Designed and developed a eCommerce website (dog.com) using Divi with a very responsive and clean UI and descent User Experience.
+- **Designed and developed a eCommerce website (dog.com) using Divi with a very responsive and clean UI and descent User Experience.

-• After launching the website, the customer base grew by 60% in the following month, generating $5.5k in revenue within just one month.
+- **After launching the website, the customer base grew by 60% in the following month, generating $5.5k in revenue within just one month.